 Joel Henri Baliba, 67, used to work in the airforce of the infamous self-crowned Emperor Jean-Bédel Bokassa, speaks Russian after a training stint in Ukraine in the 1970s, and is the proud inventor of the country’s first wooden refrigerator.

 Though he retired in 2015, when a friend drew his attention to the innovation competition, he took up the challenge.

 “A fridge is important for food conservation and also for medicine, but here most people don’t have fridges,” he said.

 “The prices are very high, most people can’t afford one – that’s why I wanted to make something that costs less.”

 By crafting the outer shell and interior from wood, which is plentiful, and using the usual refrigeration technology, Baliba can sell his product for up to 100,000 Central African francs ($184) cheaper than conventional fridges.

 “We also allow people to pay in installments,” he said, showing contracts signed with customers.

 Before the competition, Baliba had never tried to invent anything.
 “But now I have more ideas!” he said.

 Along with the other finalists, Baliba and Bafounga have received training in business and entrepreneurship.

-Bafounga hopes to set up a permanent stall at a roadside market in central Bangui and employ others to help him, while Baliba already has a team of seven workers.
+Bafounga hopes to set up a permanent stall at a roadside market in central Bangui.
+And also employ others to help him.
+While Baliba already has a team of seven workers.